gha7all/splotify/README.md

 # Splotify
-<b> Plotting spotify personal data by using plotly. </b>
+<b> Plotting spotify straming history by using plotly. </b>

 ## What is Splotlify?
 Ever wanted to know more about your listening activities on spotify?
 Your most listened tracks, favorite artists, etc?
 Splotify is a micro web application that shows you your listening activities, favorite artists, most listened tracks and also your mood based of the songs you listen to.

-First, You have to have the json file which spotify gives you after making a request, then Splotify gets each song's audio analysis and plots your mood.
+First, You have to have the json file which spotify gives you ter making a request, then Splotify gets each song's audio analysis and plots your mood.

 This [article](https://support.spotify.com/us/article/data-rights-and-privacy-settings/) shows you how you can get your spotify personal data.

-## How can you personalize Splotify?
+## How to personalize Splotify?

 Go to [spotify developer's dashboard](https://developer.spotify.com/dashboard/applications) create an app and add your CLIENT_ID and CLIENT_SECRET in ./config.py.